-Most initiatives are carried out by a team of people, and critical to their success is good communication.
+Most initiatives are realized by a team of people, and critical to their success is good communication.
 With a fully featured tool such as Enterprise Architect, it is typical for team members to perform a lot of their work inside the tool; having mail internal to the repository provides a lot of advantages.
 The Model Mail facility allows team members and others using Enterprise Architect to send and receive mail messages including hyperlinks to repository content.

-Where to find the Model Mail Ribbon: Start > Collaborate > Mail Usage of the Model Mail Model Mail can be used to send and receive mail messages internal to the model allowing team members and other stakeholders to communicate effectively about the model and its content.
-A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people asking for their comments.
+Where to find the Model Mail Ribbon: Start > Collaborate > Mail Usage of the Model Mail Model Mail can be used to send and receive mail messages internal to the model, allowing team members and other stakeholders to communicate effectively about the model and its content.
+A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people, asking for their comments.

-Options for the Model MailModel Mail has the option to insert links to a variety of repository items including: Diagrams, Matrices, Images, Searches, Help Topics, Attributes, Operations, Team Library and more.
+Options for the Model Mail Model Mail has the option to insert links to a variety of repository items, including diagrams, matrices, images, searches, Help topics, attributes, operations, Model Library and more.

-Learn more about the Model Mail
+Learn more about the Model Mail Model Mail